 12 Mistakes Women Make in Middle Age

-There are plenty of reasons to embrace getting older: You have a stronger sense of self, better awareness of the world, and years of life experience that help avoid making any major mistakes.
-That said, despite some extra years of wisdom, there’s still a chance you’re making some common snafus when it comes to your health and well being.
+There are plenty of reasons to embrace getting older: You have a stronger sense of self and the confidence to make decisions that your 20- or 30-something self might have second guessed.
+That said, despite some extra years of wisdom, there’s still a chance you’re overlooking opportunities to optimize your health and well being.
 Here, 12 mistakes that women in their 40s, 50s, and beyond often make—plus how to fix them, stat!

-Despite the aches and pains of middle age, exercise is vital to your health and quality of life down the road.
-In fact, it can actually relieve pain, and stave off health problems in coming years, such as creeping weight gain, diabetes, heart disease, or dementia.
+A sore elbow or low-back pain?
+Neither is a reason to quit exercising or an excuse not to start.
+Remaining physically active is vital to your health and quality of life.
+In fact, it can actually relieve pain and stave off health problems down the road, such as creeping weight gain, diabetes, heart disease, or dementia.

 If you’re already an avid fit fanatic, that’s amazing.
-And if not, now is a great time to check out the gym pool, start taking yoga, or fall in love with power walking.
+And if not, now is a great time to explore your options.
+Why not check out the gym pool, take a yoga class, or fall in love with a walking workout.

 Getting stuck in a rut

-So rather than try to turn back the clock, figure out what makes you feel and look the most confident, and embrace how incredible you are right now!
+Find the looks that make you feel most confident, and embrace how incredible you are right now!

 Not paying attention to your heart

-One in every four deaths in the U.S. is due to heart disease, according to the Centers for Disease Control and Prevention—in other words, taking care of this all-important organ should be a top priority for everyone.
+One in every four deaths in the US is due to heart disease, according to the Centers for Disease Control and Prevention—in other words, taking care of this all-important organ should be a top priority for everyone.
 But how do you know if you’re at risk for heart disease?
-It all comes back to seven critical numbers that can serve as major clues to your health.

 You don’t practice self-care

-Between raising your kids to be healthy adults, dealing with your own parents, and the countless obstacles that life throws your way on a daily basis, it can be pretty challenging to squeeze in some you-time.
-But, really, you don’t have time NOT to practice self-care.
+It can be pretty challenging to squeeze in some you-time when you’re tackling the countless obstacles that life throws your way on a daily basis, especially if you’re raising kids, dealing with aging parents, or both.
+But, really, you don’t have time not to practice self-care.
 If you’re constantly focusing on others and not dedicating any time to recharge, you won’t have an ounce of energy left for anything or anyone.
-(Think about the safety messages on airplanes: "In the event of an emergency, please put on your oxygen mask before assisting others.”)
-If you need some inspiration on how to get started, check out our editors’ favorite self-care practices.

 Not getting enough sleep

-Gone are the days when you could stay up all night and still make it to work with a glowing complexion and a spring in your step (although, lack of shuteye wasn't healthy then either!)
+Gone are the days when you could pull all-nighters and still pull yourself together the following morning (although that’s not a healthy habit at any age!).
 While it may be tempting to shortchange sleep, particularly if you're juggling parent- and child-care duties, this may be one more thing you need to change.
-Fewer hours of sleep is linked to a greater risk of diabetes and other health problems, which become even more important as you age.
+Chronic sleep deprivation is linked to a greater risk of diabetes and other health problems, which become even more important as you age.

 Not getting enough vitamin B12...

-Do you have to cut your tresses short or above the shoulders once you're 50?
-No, because there aren't really any hair "rules" for middle-aged women, says Grufferman.
+Go shoulder-length or longer—why not?
+There aren't really any hair "rules" for middle-aged women, Barbara Grufferman, author of The Best of Everything After 50: The Experts' Guide to Style, Sex, Health, Money, and More, tells Health.
 "It depends on a woman's height, shape, lifestyle, and the condition of her hair."

 Ignoring your teeth